shopwareArchive/SwagConnect/README.md

 # ToShop
 ## Dispatch
-In order to exclude a given dispatch from bepado, configure a "bepado attribute" in the plugin configuration.
-By default this will be "attr19".

-In Settings->Configuration->Storefront->Dispatch module set add the following string to "extended sql query":

-, MAX(at.attr19) as bepado

-Know edit the dispatches you want to exclude from bepado and set navigate to "Additional settings".
+By default any dispatch can be used with bepado.
+You might want to disable some dispatches, however.
+In order to do so, just open Settings->Shipping and edit the shipping type you want to disable.

-In the "own conditions" you can add
+In the "advanced configuration" you can now uncheck "Allow with bepado".

-!bepado

 ## The backend module
 ### Changed products